Akryum/vue-cli-plugin-apollo/README.md

 vue add apollo
 ```

-*:information_source: An example `ApolloExample.vue` component alongside some GraphQL query files will be added into your sources.*
+*:information_source: An example `ApolloExample.vue` component alongside some GraphQL query files will be added into your sources if you chose to include the examples.*

 Start your app:

 ```
 npm run serve
 ```

+**Updating `vue-cli-plugin-apollo` will also update both Apollo Client and its configuration for you! :+1:**

 Read the [vue-apollo doc](https://github.com/Akryum/vue-apollo).